laravel/lumen-docs/testing.md

 	     */
 	    public function testBasicExample()
 	    {
-	        $this->visit('/')
-	             ->see('Lumen.');
+	    	$this->get('/foo');
 	    }
 	}

 <a name="model-factories"></a>
 ### Model Factories

 When testing, it is common to need to insert a few records into your database before executing your test.
-Instead of manually specifying the value of each column when you create this test data, Lumen allows you to define a default set of attributes for each of your [Eloquent models](http://laravel.com/docs/eloquent) using "factories".
+Instead of manually specifying the value of each column when you create this test data, Lumen allows you to define a default set of attributes for each of your [Eloquent models](https://laravel.com/docs/eloquent) using "factories".
 To get started, take a look at the `database/factories/ModelFactory.php` file in your application.
 Out of the box, this file contains one factory definition:

 	$factory->define('App\User', function ($faker) {
 	    return [
 	        'name' => $faker->name,
 	        'email' => $faker->email,
-	        'password' => str_random(10),
-	        'remember_token' => str_random(10),
 	    ];
 	});